Skip to content

 2. Go to Payment methods and check your card’s expiration date

-3. Tap Edit to update any outdated details and confirm your billing address
+3. Tap Edit to update outdated details and confirm your billing address

-This fixed the error on our Pixel 8 after we realized the card on file had expired two months earlier.
+This fixed the error on our Pixel 8 after we saw the card on file had expired two months earlier.
 The whole process took under 3 minutes.

 #Method 2: Remove and Re-Add Your Card

-Sometimes updating isn’t enough.
+Sometimes editing isn’t enough.
 Removing the card entirely and adding it fresh clears whatever flag Google placed on it.
-In our testing on a Samsung Galaxy S24 running Android 15, this method resolved the error when a simple edit didn’t.
+In our testing on a Samsung Galaxy S24 running Android 15, this method resolved the error when a simple edit didn’t move the needle.

 1. Go to payments.google.com and select the problem card